 - destruction of ecosystems and habitat

 - harm to areas of Indigenous cultural heritage significance.

-SEQ Catchments is a community-based, not-for-profit organisation helping to build a sustainable community that cares for and values the natural resources and biodiversity of South East Queensland, and that recognises the impact of personal and collective actions on the environment.
-Council is proud to partner with SEQ Catchments in many projects and activities across our region.
-SEQ Catchments has a wealth of information available to landholders across the region.
+Healthy Land & Water is a community-based, not-for-profit organisation helping to build a sustainable community that cares for and values the natural resources and biodiversity of South East Queensland, and that recognises the impact of personal and collective actions on the environment.
+Council is proud to partner with Healthy Land & Water in many projects and activities across our region.
+Healthy Land & Water has a wealth of information available to landholders across the region.